 Step 5: Continue with Your Skincare Routine

 After removing your mask and admiring your newly radiant skin, continue on with your regular skincare routine.
 If you have oily skin, you may want to apply a toner to further refine your pores.
-To instantly remove blackheads and clogged pores, try applying a pore strip.
+To instantly remove blackheads and clogged pores, try applying a pore strip or charcoal skin care products for deep pore cleansing.

 Our Top Face Mask Tips